Nicolas-Reyland/Chaikin3D/README.md

      style="float: left; margin-left: 10px;" />

-For examples of what I mean with "graphical" connections, try these commands: ```python3 chaikin3d.py -s cube -p full -c 0``` and ```python3 chaikin3d.py -s cube -p full -c 1```.
+For examples of what I mean with "graphical" connections, try these commands: ```python3 chaikin3d.py -s cube -p full -cg 0``` and ```python3 chaikin3d.py -s cube -p full -cg 1```.
 The grapchical connections are the black lines, while the main connections are the red lines.

 ## Usage